mimblewimble/grin-rfcs/text/0000-fix-fees.md

 there is no reason to use different fees for relay and mempool acceptance.
 Its value shall default to GRIN\_BASE / 100 / 20 = 500000, which make each output incur just over 1 Grin-cent in fees.
+The new tx relay rules and new fee computation in wallets shall take effect at the HF4 block height of 1048320 (but see below about alternatives for 3rd party wallets).

 # Drawbacks
 [drawbacks]: #drawbacks